tarwn/lessthandot-hugo/blogs/content/posts/2018-01-23-streaming-alerts-using-aws-lambda-kinesis-and-dynamodb.md

 </ul>

 <p>
-  Each of the &#8220;Event x Rule&#8221; result buckets can be thought of as the results of a query we&#8217;re running continuously as events flow in (which is about the time I realized I was duplicating work a bunch of much smarter folks had put into stream analytics packages above).
-So if I have 6 rules that care about machine events and 1 event comes in for &#8220;machineStatusChange&#8221; on &#8220;machine-01&#8221;, then I&#8217;ll add that event to all 6 buckets individually (storage is cheap).
+  Each of the “Event x Rule” result buckets can be thought of as the results of a query we're running continuously as events flow in (which is about the time I realized I was duplicating work a bunch of much smarter folks had put into stream analytics packages above).
+So if I have 6 rules that care about machine events and 1 event comes in for “machineStatusChange” on “machine-01”, then I'll add that event to all 6 buckets individually (storage is cheap).
 </p>

 <p>